Porter helps Nuggets overtake struggling T-wolves 107-100

 TIP-INS

-Timberwolves: Newly acquired shooting guard Allen Crabbe had three points and three assists in 16 minutes.
+Timberwolves: Crabbe finished with three points and three assists in 16 minutes.
 His debut was delayed by an illness that kept him out on Saturday against Toronto. … The Wolves dropped to 3-17 against teams with a winning record at the time of the game, including 2-10 at home.

 UP NEXT